Syningthwaite Priory

-Syningthwaite Priory was a priory in West Yorkshire, England.
+Syningthwaite Priory was a priory in Bilton-in-Ainsty in North Yorkshire, England, the refectory of which has been converted into a farmhouse.

 Syningthwaite is the site of the Cistercian convent of St Mary, founded c.
 1150–1160 by Bertram Haget and suppressed in 1535, having been heavily in debt in the early 16th century.
 At the Dissolution the priory housed nine nuns, the prioress, eight servants and other labourers.
 The priory site is enclosed by a moat and includes a Chapel Garth.